PDLT-University-of-York/test-split-site/docs/ultra/test.md

 - save the Test for your records
 - provide a copy of the Test for external examiners, reviewers etc.

-If your Test presents questions in a randomised order and/or contains a Question Pool, a new version of teh test and answer key will be generated each time it is printed.
+If your Test presents questions in a randomised order and/or contains a Question Pool, a new version of the questions and answer key will be generated each time it is printed.
+If you want to use same version of the Test instead, save it as PDF and print multiple copies.

 To print or save a Test: